simonasr/benchmarketing/redbench/README.md

 When adding new functionality, please also add corresponding tests:

 1. Unit tests should be added in `*_test.go` files
-2. Integration tests should be added in `integration_test.go` with the `//go:build integration` tag
+2. Integration tests should be added in `test/integration` with the `//go:build integration` tag

 ### Test Coverage